Heaaaa/Codes/README.md

 For my lazy purpose.
-Use to keep all the code which i lazy to catogorized.
+Use to keep all the code which i lazy to categorized.